-Joins in Tableau plays a vital role in designing reports.
-In real-time, We usually create reports using a database or data warehouse, and we all know that the data present in the database is in normalized form.
+Joins in Tableau play a vital role in designing reports.
+In real-time, we usually create reports using a database or data warehouse, and we all know that the data in the database is in normalized form.
 So, we can’t generate reports using a single table (mostly not, as per the business perspective).

-For example, if you want to design a Tableau report for Country wise sales, Country information will be in Geography or territory table, and Sales will be in the Sales table.
-In these situations, we can use Tableau Joins to join Geography and Sales tables.
+For example, if you want to design a report for Country wise sales, Country information will be in the Geography or territory table, and Sales will be in the Sales table.
+We can use Tableau Joins to connect Geography and Sales table data in these situations.

 Tableau Joins Example

-The following screenshot will show the available Joins in Tableau to join data
+The following screenshot will show the available Joins in Tableau to connect data.

-- Inner Join: It returns the records (or rows) present in both tables If there is at least one match between columns.
-Please refer SQL Inner Join article to understand it better
+- Inner: It returns the records (or rows) in both tables if at least one match between columns exists.
+Please refer to the SQL Inner article to understand it better.

-- Left Join: This Tableau Join returns all the records (or rows) present in the Left table and matching rows from the right table.
-Please refer SQL Left Join article.
+- Left: This Tableau Join returns all the records (or rows) in the Left table and matching rows from the right data.
+Please refer to the SQL Left article.

-- Right Join: It returns all the records (or rows) present in the Right table and matching rows from the Left table.
-Please refer SQL Right Join article to understand it better
+- Right: It returns all the records (or rows) present in the Right table and matches rows from the Left one.
+Please refer to the SQL Right article to understand it better.

-- Full Outer Join: This Tableau Join returns all the records (or rows) present in both the Left table and the right table.
+- Tableau Full Outer Joins: It returns all the records (or rows) in both the Left and right tables.
 All the Unmatched rows will fill with NULL Values.
-Please refer SQL Full Join article to know it better
+Please refer to the SQL Full article to know it better.

-In this article, we will show you how to Join Data in Tableau with a live example.
-For this, we are going to use the data present in SQL Server so, Please refer to Connecting Tableau to SQL Server to understand the connection settings.
+This Tableau article will show you how to Join Data with a live example.
+For this Tableau Joins example, we will use the data present in SQL Server, so please refer to Connecting to Server to understand the connection settings.

-To describe how to join data in Tableau, we need at least two tables.
-First, Drag and drop the first table or left the table to the field region.
-In this example, we are using our Employee table as a left table
+We need at least two tables to describe how to join data in Tableau.
+So, drag and drop the first or left table in the field region.
+In this example, we use our Employee table as a left table.

-Next, Drag and drop the second table or right table to the field region.
-When you dragged the Department table, a pop-up window will be opened to select the Join type and Joining key, as shown below.
+Next, Drag and drop the second or right table to the field region.
+For example, when you drag the Department, a pop-up window will open to select the Join type and key, as shown below.

 Tableau Inner Join Example

-This example shows how to join data in tableau using the Inner Join.
+This Tableau example shows how to join data using the Inner.

-As we all know, Dept ID in Employee table and Id in the Department table are the key columns we are going to use for Joining Employee and Department table.
-First, Select the Dept ID column from the Employee table as shown below
+As we all know, the Dept ID in the Employee table and Id in the Department table are the key columns we will use for the Joining Employee and Department table.
+So, first, Select the Dept ID column from the Employee as shown below.

-Next, Select the Id column from department table as shown below
+Next, Select the Id column from the department table, as shown below.

-We created a simple table report with Occupation, Last name, Department name, First name on Rows and Sales Amount, and Yearly income on columns.
-Let us see the Inner join report preview.
+We created a simple table report with Occupation, Last name, Department name, First name on Rows, Sales Amount, and Yearly income in columns.
+Let us see the Inner report preview.

-From the below screenshot, you can observe that Inner Join is producing 10 Rows, which includes all the matching records from Employee and Department table.
+From the screenshot below, you can observe that Inner is producing 10 Rows, which includes all the matching records from the Employee and Department table.

 Tableau Left Join Example

-This example shows you how to join data in Tableau using Left Join.
-For this, let us change the Join type from Inner Join to Left Join
+This example shows you how to join data using Left.
+For this, let us change the type from Inner to Left.

-In this Right Join data in Tableau example, we show you how to join data in tableau using the Right Join.
-Let us change the Join type from Left Join to Right Join
+This Tableau Right Join example shows you how to connect data using the Right.
+But first, let us change the type from Left to Right.

-Let’s see the Right Join report preview.
-From the below image, you can observe that the Right Join is producing 12 Rows.
-Output includes all records from the Department table and matching records from the Employee table.
-Remember, two non-matching records from the Employee table will display as Nulls.
+Let’s see the Right report preview.
+From the below image, you can observe that the Right is producing 12 Rows.
+Output includes all records from the Department and matching records from the Employee table.
+Remember, two non-matching records from the Employee will display as Nulls.

-This example explains to you how to join data in Tableau using Full outer Join or Full Join.
-For this, let us change the Join type from Right Join to Full Outer Join.
+This example explains how to join data in Tableau using Full Outer or Full.
+For this, let us change the type from Right to Full Outer.

-Let us see the Tableau Full Outer Join report preview.
-From the following screenshot, you can see that Full Outer Join is producing 16 Rows.
-It includes 2 Non-matching records from the Employee table and 4 non-matching records from the Department table.
+Let us see the Tableau Full Outer Joins data report preview.
+From the following screenshot, you can see that Full Outer is producing 16 Rows.
+It includes 2 Non-matching records from the Employee and four non-matching records from the Department.

-NOTE: Using this Join in Tableau method, you can join more than two tables.
-Please be careful with complex joins, and it will be difficult to understand the data.
+NOTE: Using this method, you can connect more than two tables.
+Please be careful with complex joins; it won’t be easy to understand the data.